What Is The Best Magnesium Supplement?

 Magnesium Citrate is one of the most commonly used forms of magnesium because it is relatively low cost while also being reasonably bioavailable when consumed orally.

-This form of magnesium is unique because it is one of the only ones that is naturally acidic.
+This form of magnesium supplement is unique because it is one of the only ones that is naturally acidic.
 This is due to it being bound to citric acid, a common food additive that also occurs in citrus fruits.

 Two noteable properties of this form of magnesium are its ability to aid in bowel movements as well as potentially help with oxalate metabolism.
 I often encounter patients who have kidney stones due high levels of dietary oxalates (more on this here) so this may be helpful for them.